moneymanagerex/moneymanagerex/README.md

 Credits
 ================

-MMEX is mainly written in C++11.
-This software uses the following open-source packages:
+MMEX is mainly written in C++11 and uses the following open-source packages:
 * [wxWidgets] 3.0+
 * [wxSqlite3]
 * [SQLite3]